gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_runner_chart.md

 # GitLab Runner Helm Chart
-> These Helm charts are in beta.
-GitLab is working on a [cloud-native set of Charts](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md) which will replace these.

 > Officially supported cloud providers are Google Container Service and Azure Container Service.

 The `gitlab-runner` Helm chart deploys a GitLab Runner instance into your